101cn/101cn/epicyclic-gear-train/epicyclic-gear-train-main.md

 </tr>
 </table>

 Looking closer, the standard bolts and washers can be seen, to fasten each planetary gear in place.
-The threads are designed for easier fits, whilst retaining enough tolerance for an easy assembly
+The threads are designed for easier fits, whilst retaining enough tolerance for an easy assembly <br>
 Bearings are put into place to increase efficiency, via reduction of frictional force and also reducing wear and strain on each plantery gear

 <table>